Auto insurance rates to increase 1.11 per cent in Ontario.

 Auto insurance rates to increase 2.23 per cent in Ontario.

 In Ontario, every insurance company must have changes to their auto insurance rates approved by the Financial Services Commission of Ontario (FSCO) and each quarter, FSCO publishes these rate changes.
 The latest rate changes have been released and, as expected, it’s not good news for Ontario drivers.

-FSCO reports that in the first quarter of 2017, approved rates increased on average 1.24 per cent.
-While this reflects the average increase drivers may see upon renewal, the actual range in rates approved is significant; some drivers will enjoy a decrease in the premiums they pay of about three per cent, while other drivers could see their rates increase as much as seven per cent.
+FSCO reports that in the second quarter of 2017, approved rates increased on average 0.76 per cent.
+While this reflects the average increase drivers may see upon renewal, the actual range in rates approved is significant; some drivers will enjoy a decrease in the premiums they pay of about one per cent, while other drivers could see their rates increase as much as almost nine per cent.
 It all depends on who you have your coverage through and the rate change they’ve been approved to apply.

 In the previous quarter, auto insurance rates also increased 1.03 per cent and with two consecutive quarters of approved rate increases, it’s especially prudent that Ontario drivers heed FSCO’s advice to “shop around for auto insurance.”

 In its quarterly rate publication, FSCO also noted two trends that may be affecting auto insurance rates in Ontario which they plan to monitor: increased claims costs for repairing technologically advanced vehicles, as well as more collisions due to distracted driving.
 Both have previously been cited as being a driving force behind the expectation that premiums will increase, Canada-wide, in 2018.

 Shop around for the best price and best coverage

 FSCO encourages consumers to shop around for their Ontario car insurance coverage and on that front InsuranceHotline.com can help.
 Compare car insurance quotes today; it’s the best way to lower your car insurance rate and find a policy that fits your needs best.